Antenatal care is the care you get from health professionals during your pregnancy.

 Preparation for labour and birth: Find all the information you need about your birth options, pain relief in labour and much more.

-Details of these classes will be given to you at your first visit along with a list of centres throughout Coventry and Warwickshire where they are held.
+Information about these classes will be given to you at your first visit, along with a list of centres throughout Coventry and Warwickshire where they are held.

 The classes are very useful and we hope you will attend to meet other new parents and also to chat and seek advice from the midwife.
-For full details, please ask your midwife.
+To book, please click this link.

 Making healthy lifestyle choices is one of the best ways to invest in your health and there is no better time to do this than when you are expecting a baby.